fclorenzo/pkreborn-access/README.md

 3. A text box will appear, prompting you for a new name.
 4. A second text box will then appear, prompting for an optional but highly recommended description.

-After you're done, the mod automatically gathers the Map ID, Map Name, and coordinates, and saves a perfectly formatted entry to your local `pra-custom-names.txt` file, located in your main Pokémon Reborn folder.
+After you're done, the mod automatically gathers the Map ID, Map Name, and coordinates, and saves a perfectly formatted entry to your local `pra-custom-names.txt` file, located in your root Pokémon Reborn folder.

 #### How to Contribute to the Community File

 The easiest and best way to contribute is to use the in-game renaming feature first.
 This prevents any typos in the map or coordinate data.

 1. **Rename an Event In-Game:** Follow the steps above to give a meaningful name to a generic event.
-2. **Find Your Local File:** Open the `pra-custom-names.txt` file located in your main Pokémon Reborn game folder.
+2. **Find Your Local File:** Open the `pra-custom-names.txt` file located in your root Pokémon Reborn game folder.
 3. **Copy the New Line:** Find the new line that was just added for the event you renamed.
 It will look something like this:
     `586;Azurine Island;36;29;Pokemon trainer;Battle, mandatory.`
 4. **Paste into the Community Doc:** Copy that entire line and paste it into a new line in the community Google Doc.